Who Has Dating Harder – Men Or Women?

-Men on the other hand could often do with a healthy dose of standards and to know that a woman simply replying ‘lol’ or an emoji to their suggestion of a date, is a good indicator that she’s not invested enough for them to continue pursuing.
-Of course when you feel like this might be the only woman this year that’s expressing interest in you that’s easier said than done.
+Men, on the other hand, could often do with a healthy dose of standards.
+Also knowing that a woman simply replying ‘lol’ or an emoji to their suggestion of a date, is a good indicator that she’s not invested enough for them to continue pursuing.
+Of course, when you feel like this might be the only woman this year that’s expressing interest in you that’s easier said than done.

 Note: if this is you today you can change this!
 Start by stopping pursuing that person who is giving nothing back.

 Friends Or Lovers..?

 The friendzone means that a person you’re romantically into only sees you as a friend.
 Bummer.
-Of course no one owes anyone a date, but often when guys have tried to subtly communicate their attraction (they really took #metoo on board) and find they haven’t been clear enough, this creates frustration.
-Guys may feel like they are walking around wearing a t-shirt that say ‘nice guy – only suitable for friendship.’
+Of course, no one owes anyone a date.
+But often when guys have tried to subtly communicate their attraction (they really took #metoo onboard) and find they haven’t been clear enough, this creates frustration.
+Guys may feel like they are walking around wearing a t-shirt that says ‘nice guy – only suitable for friendship.’
 This isn’t exactly what’s happening, but it’s what may feel true for them.

-Always being the friend isn’t something that just happens to men; sometimes this happens to women too.
-What is more common though is feeling like a full blown romance is developing between her and the guy she likes, only to get 5 dates in for him to mention he’s not looking for anything serious.
+Always being the friend isn’t something that just happens to men.
+Sometimes this happens to women too.
+She might be feeling like a full-blown romance is developing between her and the guy she likes, only to get 5 dates in for him to mention he’s not looking for anything serious.
 Now not all women want something serious, and not all guys want fun, but both sexes often find themselves at the annoying end of dating miscommunication.